lhelwerd/rechu/README.md

 In order to run the module, first place a `settings.toml` file in the directory from which you will use the module, which might be the current directory.
-You can copy the `settings.toml.example` file to `settings.toml` and edit it to adjust values in it.
+You can copy the example `rechu/settings.toml` file with default values to the root directory as `settings.toml` and edit to adjust values in it.
+If you plan to use this package as a dependency in your own module, then you can also override the values in a `pyproject.toml` file using `[tool.rechu...]` sections.

 After installation, the `rechu` command should be available in your environment to run various subcommands.
 To create the database schema in the database path